Amtrak Hartford Line: Operation

 The local Hartford Line trains are numbered in the 400 series, usually denoting by the last two digits which Northeast Regional train the Hartford Line train is connecting with.
 Trains terminating in Springfield carry the Hartford Line name, while trains terminating in Greenfield carry the Valley Flyer designation.
-Typical consists run in push-pull configuration with a General Electric P42DC locomotive pulling an Amfleet coach and a 9600-series ex-Metroliner cab car.
+Typical consists run in push-pull configuration with a General Electric P42DC pulling an Amfleet I coach and a ex-Metroliner cab car.
 Normally the ex-Budd Metroliner leads northbound trains, while the GE Genesis usually leads most southbound trains.
 Crew bases are at Springfield and New Haven, with diesel locomotive servicing taking place at New Haven.

 The New Haven–Springfield corridor is served by all Northeast Regional trains in the 140 series (except trains 145 and 149), as well as trains 125, 136, and 157.
 These trains run from Springfield to or Virginia without the need to change trains.
 The corridor is also served by Amtrak's Vermonter.